bessiambre/casync/README.md

 This would provide very straightforward asynchronous code with no extra state machines or caching layers so you would get best performance.

+To me this would completely solve the asynchronous programming problem, allowing you to program in normal direct style all the time without relying on weird crutches like promises.

 Of course, until this gets syntax sugared and integrated into the javascript spec, you'll need to use the longer form.

 When inquiring about getting it into the javascript spec I was told: "We make no promise", which I took as a good sign. :-)